PurpleGrace/Metis_NLP_DR_ROBERT_MALONE_Github/MVP.md

 ### Moving Forward

+- Try use spacy package do better text preprocessing.
 - Try do analysis for people hold different attitude by using their location and author description.
-- Try to use different vectorization and topic modeling algorithm with tuning hyper parameters to find topics more interpretable.
+- Try to use different vectorization and topic modeling algorithm/ packages with tuning hyper parameters to find topics more interpretable.
+- Try DeepMoji for Mojies in the text
 - Using clustering techniques to find users with similar opinion/attitude towards Dr. Robert Malone.